By Annie Grandell

 After a while, challenge them to bring a Bible to every small group as well.
 If they don’t have one, get them one.

-2) Say His Name
+Say His Name

-Scripture tells us that his name is powerful, that just speaking his name casts fear into demons, that “at the name of Jesus every knee must bow in heaven, on earth, and under the earth.”
-(Philipians 2:10, emphasis added).
+Scripture tells us that His name is powerful, that just speaking his name casts fear into demons, and that “at the name of Jesus every knee must bow in heaven, on earth, and under the earth.”
+(Philippians 2:10, emphasis added).

 Say “Jesus” and say it often.

-3) Pray for them by name
+Pray for Them by Name

 Speaking of names, another simple thing is to pray for them when you are not with them – and I would recommend praying for them by name.
 Phone reminders can help with that.
-Set a reminder to go off a certain time every day.
+Set a reminder to go off at a specific time every day.
 And lift them up by name.
 You cannot transform their lives.
 Only Jesus can.
 Praying for them helps us remember this.

-In the book of Revelation, it even says, “They defeated [the devil] by the blood of the Lamb and the word of their testimony.”
+In the book of Revelation, it says, “They defeated [the devil] by the blood of the Lamb and the word of their testimony.”
 (Revelation 12:11).